gummyworm/monster/README.md

 ## Labels
 Labels begin with either an alpha-character or, in the case of _local_ labels, a '@' character.
-They are limited to 8 characters, which is primarily a formatting consideration (this limitation allows all labels to coexist with an instruction on a single line without bumping the instruction beyond its normal home in column 10.
+They are limited to 16 characters, but it is advisable to keep them shorter (8 characters or less).
+Long labels are harder to squeeze onto a line.

 #### Local Labels
 Local labels are defined by prefixing the label with a '@' symbol.
-This _does_ count toward the 8-character label limit.
+This _does_ count toward the 16 character label limit.
 Local labels are valid until the next non-local label is defined as shown in the following example.
 ```